World anxiously waits to see if US-Iran peace talks can deliver. Here’s what we know

 What will they talk about?

-Given both sides can’t seem to agree about what’s in the ceasefire, aligning on the agenda for the talks may be tricky.
+Given the two sides can’t seem to agree about what’s in the ceasefire, aligning on the agenda for the talks may be tricky.

 Trump has cited “a 10-point proposal from Iran,” which he called “a workable basis on which to negotiate.”